ibm-watson-iot/iot-nodejs/README.md

 ------------------

-Events are the mechanism by which devices publish data to the Internet of Things Foundation.
+Events are the mechanism by which devices publish data to the Internet of Things Platform.
 The device controls the content of the event and assigns a name for each event it sends.

-When an event is received by the IOT Foundation the credentials of the connection on which the event was received are used to determine from which device the event was sent.
+When an event is received by the IOT Platform the credentials of the connection on which the event was received are used to determine from which device the event was sent.
 With this architecture it is impossible for a device to impersonate another device.